 multicate incorporates (1) estimation across multiple studies, (2) estimation of the CATE, (3) visualizations to increase interpretability of machine learning methods for CATE estimation, and (4) prediction techniques for predicting the CATE in a new target population.

-Compared to other packages 3 4 5 that more focus primarily on meta-analysis, multicate is unique in that it is specially designed to estimate the CATE by combining multiple studies and predict CATEs in a target population of interest.
+Compared to other packages 3 4 5 that primarily focus on aggregate-data meta-analysis, multicate is purpose-built for individual-level CATE from multiple studies and predicting CATE in a target population.
+With a single package, you can estimate patient-level CATEs from pooled RCTs and obtain target-population predictions, streamlining multi-trial exploratory analyses.
+See the table below for how `multicate` differs from other existing packages.
 The aim of this package is to make informed decisions on which treatment may be preferable for a set covariate profiles – profiles of patients defined based on their characteristics.
 To our knowledge, no other R package currently supports both estimation and prediction of CATEs specifically when combining studies with machine learning methods.
 A more detailed explanation of the methods, their contributions and limitations is provided in Brantner et al. (2024).6